 CarService

-For instrument cluster implementation, automotive OEMs must create a custom implementation of InstrumentClusterRendererService and update the config.xml file to point to that customized implementation.
+For instrument cluster implementation, automotive OEMs must create a custom implementation of InstrumentClusterRendererService and update the ClusterRenderingService.

 <string name="instrumentClusterRendererService"> android.car.cluster/.ClusterRenderingService </string>

-OEMs must create an Android PacKage (APK) that contains a subclass of InstrumentClusterRendererService.
-See ClusterRenderingService for a sample.
+OEMs must create an Android Package (APK) that contains a subclass of ClusterRenderingService.

 This class serves two purposes:

-- Provides an interface between Android and the Instrument Cluster rendering device (the purpose of this document).
+- Provides an interface Android and the Instrument Cluster rendering device (the purpose of this page).

 - Receives and renders navigation state updates, such as turn-by-turn navigation guidance.